WhatsApp: 2016–2019

 On January 18, 2016, WhatsApp's co-founder Jan Koum announced that it would no longer charge users a $1 annual subscription fee, in an effort to remove a barrier faced by users without payment cards.
 He also said that the app would not display any third-party ads, and that it would have new features such as the ability to communicate with businesses.

-By June 2016, the company's blog reported more than 100 million voice calls per day were being placed on WhatsApp.

-On November 10, 2016, WhatsApp launched a beta version of two-factor authentication for Android users, which allowed them to use their email addresses for further protection.
-Also in November 2016, Facebook ceased collecting WhatsApp data for advertising in Europe.
-Later that month, video calls between two accounts were introduced.

-On February 24, 2017, (WhatsApp's 8th birthday), WhatsApp launched a new Status feature similar to Snapchat and Facebook stories.

 On May 18, 2017, the European Commission announced that it was fining Facebook €110 million for "providing misleading information about WhatsApp takeover" in 2014.
 The Commission said that in 2014 when Facebook acquired the messaging app, it "falsely claimed it was technically impossible to automatically combine user information from Facebook and WhatsApp."
 However, in the summer of 2016, WhatsApp had begun sharing user information with its parent company, allowing information such as phone numbers to be used for targeted Facebook advertisements.
 Facebook acknowledged the breach, but said the errors in their 2014 filings were "not intentional".

 In September 2017, WhatsApp's co-founder Brian Acton left the company to start a nonprofit group, later revealed as the Signal Foundation, which developed the WhatsApp competitor Signal.
 He explained his reasons for leaving in an interview with Forbes a year later.
 WhatsApp also announced a forthcoming business platform to enable companies to provide customer service at scale, and airlines KLM and Aeroméxico announced their participation in the testing.
 Both airlines had previously launched customer services on the Facebook Messenger platform.

 In January 2018, WhatsApp launched WhatsApp Business for small business use.

 In April 2018, WhatsApp co-founder and CEO Jan Koum announced he would be leaving the company.
-By leaving before November 2018, due to concerns about privacy, advertising, and monetization by Facebook, Acton and Koum gave up $1.3 billion in unvested stock options.
+By leaving before November 2018, due to concerns about privacy, advertising, and monetization by Facebook, Acton and Koum were initially believed to have given up $1.3 billion in unvested stock options, however, it was later reported that Koum retained $450M worth of options via a "rest and vest" program.
 Facebook later announced that Koum's replacement would be Chris Daniels.

-Later in September 2018, WhatsApp introduced group audio and video call features.
-In October, the "Swipe to Reply" option was added to the Android beta version, 16 months after it was introduced for iOS.